sequencing-dev/sequencing/docs/source/installation.rst

 This section of the documentation describes the recommended method for installing and verifying ``sequencing``.

-We strongly recommend creating a new
+We recommend creating a new
 `conda environment <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_
 for ``sequencing``.
 Here we call the environment ``sequencing-env``, but you may call it whatever you like. ``sequencing`` is compatible with Python 3.7, 3.8, and 3.9.